-Pilot Award Instructions
+Pilot Application Instructions

-NOTE: Applications or Letters of Intent that do not meet submission criteria will be returned without further review.
+Note: Applications or LOIs that do not meet submission criteria will not be approved for full application.

+Submitting the Letter of Intent

-Complete a Letter of Intent.
-Log in to http://science.grants.autismspeaks.org and click "Applications" at the top of the profile page or "Go to Applications" at the bottom.
-Choose "Start a new LOI or application," then "Royal Arch Mason Pilot 2020" from the Award Type drop down and finally "Start new letter of intent..."
-The Letter of Intent (LOI) includes two web pages.
+Log in to the Autism Speaks Science Grants System and click "Applications" at the top of the profile page or "Go to Applications" at the bottom.
+Choose "Start a new LOI or application," then "Royal Arch Mason Pilot 2024" from the "Award Type" drop down menu, then finally "Start new Letter of Intent".